E: audevoffice@africau.org | T: 615.340-7438

 Invest in making an Africa University education possible for future generations .

-The annual cost to an undergraduate student attending Africa University is between $5,565 and $5,765.
-This covers the basics—tuition, housing, meals, medical insurance, student union, registration and technology fees.
-International student permit fee is $200.00.
+The annual cost to an undergraduate student attending Africa University is between $6,500 and $7,000.
+This covers the basics—tuition, housing, meals, medical insurance, student union, registration, laboratory, and technology fees.
+The international student permit fee is $200.00.

 Yet, for many aspiring university students and their families, Africa University’s affordable fees hardly matter.
 The majority come from African countries where the average income is between .46 cents and $2 a day.